seknewna/seknewna.github.io/README.md

   - the Annual Performance Project Report (PAP in French), and
   - the Medium Term Expenditure Framework (MTEF)

-February 2019
+* February 2019 - March 2020: **Consultant at the Department of Economic Statistics at the Institut National de la Statistique, des Etudes Economiques et Démographiques (INSEED, Chad)**
-March 2020
+  - Managed data collection and processing for calculating the Construction cost index in Chad.
-Consultant at the Department of Economic Statistics at the Institut National de la Statistique, des Etudes Economiques et Démographiques (INSEED, Chad)
+  - Monitored the data collection and evaluation of data quality.
-Managed data collection and processing for calculating the Construction cost index in Chad.
+  - Built R Shiny dashboards for data entry and visualization for the Construction Cost Index (CCI) project.

-Monitored the data collection and evaluation of data quality.
+* January 2020 - November 2020: **Part-time Lecturer in Mathematics at the Ecole Nationale des Technologies de l’Information et de la Communication (ENASTIC, Chad).**

-Shiny dashboard for data entry and visualization.
+Taught courses:

-January 2020 November 2020
+  - Linear Algebra
-Part-time Lecturer in Mathematics at the Ecole Nationale des Technologies de l’Information et de la Communication (ENASTIC, Chad).
+  - Probability and Statistics
-Taught undergraduate students Linear Algebra, Probability and Statistics,  and Data Analysis.
+  - Data Analysis using Excel.